- Date : 18/07/2020

 In case of short term capital loss, you can carry forward the loss for the next 8 years and adjust it against short term or long term capital gains made over these 8 years.
 Similarly, a long term capital loss can be taken forward for a period of 8 years and can be adjusted against long term capital gains over these 8 years.

 In case of mutual funds, you should also be wary of the exit penalties applicable to your funds if they are withdrawn before a period of 12 months.

 Related: How is dividend income taxed?

 1. Understand your tax liability: Investors must understand their incomes and liabilities from all probable sources of tax.
-They should be able to differentiate between their income from capital gains and their income from a business.
-It is only when one has a sound understanding of their taxes that they can determine the best way to implement tax-loss harvesting.
+They should be able to differentiate between their income from capital gains and their income from business.
+It is only when one has a sound understanding of their taxes that they can determine the best way to implement tax loss harvesting.

 3. Choose replacements wisely: While selling off old equities and replacing them with new ones, one should carefully analyse the loss or risk factors of the new investment.

 Does tax loss harvesting make sense?
 Yes, if done right.
 Tax loss harvesting works in sync with other aspects of investing, such as diversification, risk, asset allocation, etc. So, it is important to have a deep understanding of your taxes and income before you begin the process.
 One should not just focus on the current financial year, but also on the forthcoming years and the loss harvested from previous years.
 Investors should also be mindful of the exit penalties that come with various funds.

 Want to know more about capital gains?
 Here’s a simplified guide.